Making Quantum Computing matter.

 Different Approach, Proven Results

 Nord Quantique is a startup spun off from the University of Sherbrooke’s renowned Institut Quantique, in one of the leading quantum computing hardware hubs in Canada.
-Our goal isn’t to take on the big tech companies building large-scale quantum systems.
-Our co-founders Julien Camirand Lemyre and Philippe St-Jean rather chose to set out to design a much more efficient system.
+Our co-founders Julien Camirand Lemyre and Philippe St-Jean set out to design a much more efficient system than other approaches.